 PentestMCP

-This is an MCP server developed as part of a summer internship at KEYSTONE Group.
+This is an MCP server developed as part of a 2-month summer internship.
 This tool gives Large Language Models the ability to use active directory penetration testing tools.
-The goal is to save time, have the model analyze the result for you and gives you the juicy stuff and the most important thing (for me and for the lazy red teamers out there at least) is it documents findings for you, we all hate that.
+The goal is to save time, have the model analyze the result for you, decide the next step and the next tool/technique to use, but most importantly (for me and for the lazy red teamers out there at least) is that it documents findings for you.

 🎯 Overview

 The server provides a unified interface to tools like NetExec (CrackMapExec), Bloodhound, john, certipy and Nmap.
-This is an initial version that provides decent features but will always lack sufficient tools so if you're looking for something that is able to compromise an active directory environment from 0 to 100 that's not it and I dont think that it'll be possible without user guidance and interaction( at least for now !).
+This is an initial version that provides decent features but will always accept more tools so if you're looking for something that is able to compromise an active directory environment from 0 to 100 that's not it and I dont think that it'll be possible without human in the loop.
 The MCP server was tested locally with Claude Desktop as the MCP client.
-It's important to note that I used Claude Desktop for Debian.
-For installation instructions, see: https://github.com/aaddrick/claude-desktop-debian
+It's important to note that I used Claude Desktop for Debian (I used stdio as the transport layer).
+For installation instructions, see: https://github.com/aaddrick/claude-desktop-debian.
+For now only stdio transport layer is implemented and explained below, to use HTTP/SSE it's suggested that you download the repo, change the mcp.run() function in server.py to implement HTTP/SSE and change the mcp configuration file to fetch the target ip and port

 The MCP server was developed using the amazing FastMCP: https://github.com/jlowin/fastmcp